-- We only accept application for fall admission; the deadline for submitting a complete application is January 1st.
+- We only accept applications for fall admission; the deadline for submitting a complete application is January 1st.
 While we may accept some delayed materials after that date, such as transcripts or test scores, we cannot guarantee consideration of any materials submitted after the deadline.

 Please include the following: